Surfing the internet with a mobile device is the norm nowadays and knowing how to make a mobile responsive website has become more and more important.

 So knowing how to create a mobile responsive website is actually quite critical to your success.

-In simple, non-techie terms, a mobile responsive website is a website that detects what your visitor is using (a smartphone, a tablet, or a desktop computer), and automatically adjusts the layout of your website to conform to the size of the device that’s being used.
+In simple, non-techie terms, a mobile responsive website is a website that detects what device your visitor is using (a smartphone, a tablet, or a desktop computer), and automatically adjusts the layout of your website to conform to the size of the device that’s being used.

 You don’t have to be a rocket scientist to know that a mobile phone screen is much smaller than a tablet screen, which is much MUCH smaller than a desktop / laptop computer screen.

-So if you try to jam how a website looks on a larger screen (such as your laptop or desktop) into a tiny mobile phone screen, it makes it really challenging for your visitor to surf around your website.
+If you try to jam how a website looks on a larger screen (such as your laptop or desktop) into a tiny mobile phone screen, it makes it really challenging for your visitor to surf around your website.

 They’ll end up shaking their fists in the air, curse out loud a couple of times, and move on to your competitors’ website.